outreachy/website/docs/onboarding-coordinator-flow.md

   - [ ] Mentors and volunteers should get periodic email reminders if they have Saved but not Submitted their information

 - [ ] [Page] Project proposal
-  - [ ] Forces login or account creation
+  - [x] Forces login or account creation
-  - [ ] The page should have both a 'Save' and 'Submit for moderation' button
-  - [ ] Mentors should get periodic email reminders if they have Saved but not Submitted their project

 - [ ] [Page] Community landing page
   - [x] Lists approved project titles